Shneior770/custom-list/README.md

 # Custom List Library.

-This library allows you to create a List in java, it is similar to the Java.util.List,
+This library allows you to create a List in java. it is similar to the Java.util.List,
 but provides some additional methods.

 ## Motivation:

 I wrote this project as apart of my _java_ exercise.